taviso/kiewtai/README.md

  - Press `F3` to enable or disable comments.

 Kiewtai will add comments to Hiew describing each field, these are displayed as you navigate around.
-You can also browse and search then with `F12`.
+You can also browse and search them with `F12`.

 - Press `F4` to enable or disable markers.